judiebig/DR-DiffuSE/README.md

 The core difference between current version and previous one is:

-- line 328-334 in src/ddpm_trainer.py -- due to the amplitude of spectrom is high, we should start from c_t/y_t, rather than pure Gaussian noise.
+- line 328-334 in src/ddpm_trainer.py -- since the amplitude of spectrogram is high, we should start from c_t/y_t, rather than pure Gaussian noise, or else there will be a training & inference mismatch.

 Based on this small modification, we conclude that: